Barranquenho: Characteristics

 Like Portuguese, Barranquenho has seven oral vowels and contrasts //s// and //z//.

-The Portuguese base of this dialect is extremely hidden behind the Spanish dialects that mold it.
-The most characteristic aspect of this dialect is the aspiration of the s and z in the end of words, as in all the Extremaduran, Andalusian, and other southern peninsular dialects: cruh (Portuguese/Spanish: cruz; English: cross), buhcá (Portuguese/Spanish: buscar; English: search).
+The most characteristic aspect of this dialect is the debuccalization of the s and z in the end of words, as in all the Extremaduran, Andalusian, and other southern peninsular dialects: cruh (Portuguese/Spanish: cruz; English: cross), buhcá (Portuguese/Spanish: buscar; English: search).

 Sometimes these letters can be completely muted: uma bê (Portuguese: uma vez; English: once).

 The Portuguese j, ge and gi, usually pronounced as /pt/, are pronounced as /es/.

-The l and r in the end of the words are not pronounced: Manué (Manuel), olivá (Spanish: olivar).
-But they appear again in the plural form: olivareh (olivares).
+The l and r in the end of the words are absent: Manué (Manuel), olivá (Spanish: olivar).
+But they appear again in the plural form, where they are not final: olivareh (olivares).
 If the l is at the end of a syllable it turns into r: argo (Portuguese/Spanish: algo).
-This is due to the influence of Andalusian and Extremaduran Spanish.
-Like in Spanish, and also some monolingual dialects of Portuguese, there is no differentiation between b and v, both are pronounced as either /es/ or /es/.
+This is similar to Andalusian and Extremaduran Spanish.
+Like in Spanish, and also some dialects of Portuguese, there is no differentiation between b and v, both are pronounced as either /es/ or /es/.
 Just as in Extremaduran and some southern dialects of Portuguese, the -e suffix at the end of a word (for example pobre) is pronounced /roa-PT/, as opposed to /pt/ in standard European Portuguese or /es/ in Spanish.

 The Portuguese form of the first person of the plural, nós, is replaced by nusotrus - a variation of the Spanish nosotros.
 The placing of the pronouns is closer to the Spanish norm than to the Portuguese: se lavô (Portuguese: lavou-se; Spanish: se lavó; English: was washed).

-It also contains many verbal forms of clearly Spanish conjugation: andubi (Portuguese: andei, Spanish: anduve); supimos (Portuguese: soubemos; Spanish: supimos).
+It also contains many verbal forms reminiscent of Spanish: andubi (Portuguese: andei, Spanish: anduve); supimos (Portuguese: soubemos; Spanish: supimos).

-Barranquenho uses Portuguese definite and indefinite articles like o, a, os, as.
-It prefers the Spanish diminutive -ito to the Portuguese -inho, and it typically uses the present subjunctive for future reference, as in quando eli benha 'when he comes'.
+Barranquenho uses definite and indefinite articles like o, a, os, as, as Portuguese does.
+It prefers the common Spanish diminutive -ito to the Portuguese -inho, and it typically uses the present subjunctive for future reference, as in quando eli benha 'when he comes'.